hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

 - How to handle celebrity key problem?
 - What are the dif ways to partition secondary index?
 How are read & write handled in each case?
 - What are the dif ways to assign partition to node?
 How is rebalancing handled in each case, with what tradeoff?
-- Where can partitioning knowledge be kept?
+- What are the dif places where partitioning knowledge can be kept?
 How is routing & discovery handled?

 # Transactions
 - What is a trans?
 Goal of using trans.